Skip to content

 }

-Update check_base_upgrade_from_str in the test module to include the new variant.
+Finally, extend check_base_upgrade_from_str in the test module to cover the new upgrade variant.

 File: crates/common/chains/src/chain.rs